Coin 0

 Wiraki Case Study Header Image

-How I hit +61% signup on a Consumer app (in just 3 weeks)
+How I hit 90% signup conversion on a Consumer app

 I worked side by side with the founders, collaborating with the CEO on product vision and aligning on the necessary developments with the CTO for smooth implementation.
 The project, revamping the onboarding flow, took 3 weeks full-time, plus close collaboration during implementation.

-As the title spoils: the conversion rate jumped 61% in just a few weeks, from a leaky 23%.
+As the title spoils, the conversion rate reached 90% and it was achieved through two processes: the first leading to a +61% lift, in just three weeks, and the second to an additional +250% lift starting from a leaky 23%.
 Here's how it happened.

 Wiraki